hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

-<a name="soho"></a>
-### 17. Soho
+### <a name="soho"></a> 17.
+Soho

 * Trafalgar Square, Piccadilly Circus, Seven Dials and Neal’s Yard.
 * Gerrard Street - the heart of London's Chinatown.
 * [Fitzrovia Chapel](https://www.fitzroviachapel.org/) - a hidden gem.
 Check [opening hours](https://www.fitzroviachapel.org/visit-us/#open).
 Don't miss "The one and the many" sculpture by [Peter Randall-Page](https://www.peterrandall-page.com/sculpture-map/) just outside the chapel.
 For more, visit Catholic Church of Saint James in Marylebone, St James's Piccadilly with a lovely small garden perfect for a picnic, etc.
 * Architecturally exciting campus of London School of Economics (LSE) - The Marshall Building (a gem of forward-thinking architecture), [Square the Block](https://blogs.lse.ac.uk/lsehistory/2017/04/18/all-is-not-as-it-seems-square-the-block-by-richard-wilson/) sculpture (51.51508, -0.118539), etc. Also nearby Space House (51.514826, -0.119305) is very exciting.
+Nearby India House, part of Bush House, is beautiful.
 * Stroll through narrow pedestrian streets - Carnaby Street, South Molton Street and St Christopher's Place.
 Don't miss Liberty London - a wonderful mock Tudor building.
 * Victoria Embankment Gardens and Cleopatra's Needle.
 * St George's Church Bloomsbury has an awesome unicorn on its spire.
 * [Outernet London](https://orms.co.uk/work/st-giles/) by Orms Architects (just outside Tottenham Court Road station).
 Screens show a mix of curated art and adverts that subsidise rents of music shops on Denmark street.
+* [Maughan Library](https://www.kcl.ac.uk/library/collections/exhibitions) is a beautiful room, if there is a free exhibition - you can visit.

 **Museums and galleries:**
 * [The British Museum](https://www.britishmuseum.org/exhibitions-events) and their [Lates](https://www.britishmuseum.org/visit/late-opening-on-fridays).
 Book free tickets in advance.
 For audio guide consider their [app (not free)](https://www.britishmuseum.org/visit/audio-app) or free [Rick Steves audio guide app](https://www.ricksteves.com/watch-read-listen/audio/audio-europe).